-The Central Park Conservancy today unveiled its design for a brand new pool and rink coming to the north end of Central Park.
+Earlier this month the Central Park Conservancy finally broke ground on the new pool and rink facility coming to the Harlem Meer in the north end of Central Park.

-Visitors can also look forward to more places to skate.
-A boardwalk along the Harlem Meer will double as a "skating ribbon" in the winter.
+A boardwalk along the Harlem Meer will also double as a "skating ribbon" in the colder months.

 The entire design will be much more open and integrated into its surroundings—a stream that had previously been diverted underground will be brought to the surface, looping around the pool and emptying into the Meer.

 Work on the new facility officially commenced on September 9 and is slated to be completed in 2024.